Skip to main content

 What is the best LLM for building AI agents in Node.js?

-Claude Sonnet handles most business agent workloads — reliable instruction following, native tool use, and 200K context window.
-GPT-4o works well for complex multi-tool chains.
-For routing and classification sub-tasks, Claude Haiku or GPT-4o-mini cut costs by 90% with minimal quality loss.
+For most business agent work, Claude Sonnet is our default.
+It follows instructions reliably, uses tools natively, and carries a 200K context window.
+GPT-4o holds up well on complex multi-tool chains.
+For the routing and classification sub-tasks underneath, switch to Claude Haiku or GPT-4o-mini and you cut cost by 90% with barely any quality loss.

 How much does it cost to run AI agents in production?